messente/messente-api-ruby/docs/DeliveryReportApi.md

 > DeliveryReportResponse retrieve_delivery_report(omnimessage_id)

-Retrieves the delivery report for the Omnimessage.
+Retrieves the delivery report for the Omnimessage

 ### Example